partcad/partcad/README.md

 -   On **Windows**, PartCAD must be executed inside a [conda] environment.
 Also set `LongPathsEnabled` to 1 at `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\FileSystem` using `Registry Editor`.
 -   On **Ubuntu**, try `apt install libcairo2-dev python3-dev` if `pip install` fails to install `cairo`.
--   On **MacOS**, make sure XCode and command lines tools are installed.
-Also, use `mamba` should you experience difficulties on MacOS with the ARM architecture.
+-   On **macOS**, make sure XCode and command lines tools are installed.
+Also, use `mamba` should you experience difficulties on macOS with the ARM architecture.

 ### PartCAD development